porterbmoody/balmingilead/content/posts/Jacob 5.md

 > 3 For behold, thus saith the Lord, I will liken thee, O house of Israel, like unto a tame olive tree, which a man took and nourished in his vineyard; and it grew, and waxed old, and began to decay.

 The allegory begins by describing The House of Israel as an Olive Tree which a man nourished until it got old and began to decay.
+In 1095 BC, Saul was chosen to be king over Israel, then was King David, then was King Solomon.
+After Solomon the children of Isreal began to wax iniquity, especially the northern 10 tribes.

 > 4 And it came to pass that the master of the vineyard went forth, and he saw that his olive tree began to decay; and he said: I will prune it, and dig about it, and nourish it, that perhaps it may shoot forth young and tender branches, and it perish not.